zackziegler95/chatbot/README.md

 ## Testing
 Our testing uses the Python package `pytest`: `test_client.py`, `test_server.py`, and `test_wireprotocol.py` contain unit tests for their respective modules.

-Once `pytest` is installed (eg. by calling `pip3 install pytest` inside of the virtual environment), tests are run in the director by calling
+Once `pytest` is installed (eg. by calling `pip3 install pytest` inside of the virtual environment), tests are run in the directory by calling
 ```bash
 pytest test_server.py
 ```